pablo79d8/My-projects/mi_practica/README.md

 ## Employment Rate in Spain

 This project is a visualization created with D3, a very powerful tool that enhances the creation of charts, giving the user great creative freedom.
-This visualization aims to follow the evolution of the employment situation in Spain over the last 10 years, using the employment rate data provided by the [INE](https://www.ine.es/index.htm "INE").
+This visualization aims to follow the evolution of the employment situation in Spain over the last 10 years, using the employment rate data provided by the [INE](https://www.ine.es/index.htm "INE") (National Statistical Institute in Spain).

 ## Visualization
 This visualization consists of two charts.
 You can switch between them using the tabs in the top left corner.